 Stewardship at Westwood –”We make a living by what we get; we make a life by what we give.”

-Westwood receives funds from rentals, interest, and fundraising (this year, we held a FUNdraiser on February 23 and are also using funds saved from last year’s casino) but, by far, the most important source of funding for Westwood is the contributions from its members and friends.
+Westwood receives funds from rentals, interest, and fundraising (this year, we volunteered at a Casino and are using up the remainder of the funds saved from the previous one) but, by far, the most important source of funding for Westwood is the contributions from its members and friends.
 Westwood aims to be, and is, a diverse community in many ways.
 You will often hear a service leader say something like: “We welcome all persons of goodwill whatever their culture, colour, class, religion, gender, wealth, or the direction of their affections.”
 We are not all the same and this is appropriately reflected in our giving.
 The graphic illustration shows the vital role that our contributions play in funding Westwood’s activities.

-The following table has been created by analysing individual contributions; when a pledge unit consists of two or more active Westwoodians, their pledge has been divided between them; that gives a more transparent comparison for individual pledge units.
-This analysis describes Westwoodians’ giving patterns by adding up predicted monthly pledged contributions in 2018/2019 and dividing the sum by four, or into quarters.
+The following table has been created by analysing individual contributions this fiscal year; when a “pledge unit” consists of two or more active Westwoodians, their pledge has been divided among them; that gives a more transparent comparison for individual pledge units.
+The analysis below describes Westwoodians’ giving patterns by adding up predicted monthly pledged contributions in 2019/2020 and dividing the sum by four, or into quartiles.

-Please note the numbers below do not include numerous members and friends who do not pledge but still donate although less predictably.
+Please note the numbers below do not include numerous members and friends who do not pledge (make a promise in advance) but still donate although less predictably.
 Their donations are captured under supplementary contributions with $3000 being the projected total, assuming current trends continue.
-The 2018-19 budget also includes a likely $2500 from anonymous donations.
+The budget also includes a likely $2500 from anonymous donations.

 |Westwood individual members and friends|